 - 93% of employees believe empathy plays a huge role in retention

 - 2020 might experience a decrease in millennial workforce by up to 69%

-- On average, 250 resumes are received for each job position.
+- There are about 250 resumes sent for each available job listing

 HR Contracting Statistics